blue-button/bluebutton.js/docs/index.md

 # Welcome to BlueButton.js

-BlueButton.js is a JavaScript library for working with Blue Button data.
-A simple and consistent API is exposed from a C32 or CCDA continuity of care document in XML.
+Healthcare data and documents can be difficult to parse and navigate.
+BlueButton.js is designed to make life a little easier for healthcare developers by providing a single API to the health record, so you can focus on the data and the patient.
+BlueButton.js currently supports CCDA and C32 documents, but there's room to expand if the community has an interest.

 ## Getting Started

-Start by creating a Blue Button document object by passing the CCD XML (C32 or CCDA) to `BlueButton`:
+To use BlueButton.js with a health document, start by creating a Blue Button document object by passing the CCD XML to `BlueButton`:

 ```javascript
 var bb = BlueButton(xml);